konnov/bymc/bymc/README.txt

   1. Download the latest version from: https://github.com/xavierleroy/ocamlmpi
   2. Hack the files 'opam' and 'Makefile' if needed (see below)
+  3. Pin the package to the ocamlmpi directory: opam pin add ocamlmpi . -n
-  3. Run: opam install ocamlmpi --verbose
+  4. Run: opam install ocamlmpi --verbose

 Hack for MacOSX: if conf-mpi is not working, remove conf-mpi from the file
     'opam' and overwrite MPIINCDIR, MPILIBDIR, MPICC, and MPIRUN with the path